elixir-webrtc/ex_webrtc/guides/introduction/consuming.md

 Other than just forwarding, we would like to be able to use the media right in the Elixir app to e.g. use it as a machine learning model input, or create a recording of a meeting.

-In this tutorial, we are going to depayload and decode received video data to use it for ML inference.
+In this tutorial, we are going to learn how to use received media as input for ML inference.

-## Depayloading RTP
+## From raw media to RTP

-We refer to the process of getting the media payload out of RTP packets as _depayloading_.
-It may seem straightforward at first, we just take the payload of the packets and we get a stream of media data.
-Sometimes it is that simple, like in the case of Opus-encoded audio, where each of the RTP packets is, more or less, 20 milliseconds of audio, and that's it.
+When the browser sends audio or video, it does the following things:

+1. Capturing the media from your peripheral devices, like a webcam or microphone.
+2. Encoding the media, so it takes less space and uses less network bandwidth.
+3. Packing it into a single or multiple RTP packets, depending on the media chunk (e.g., video frame) size.
+4. Sending it to the other peer using WebRTC.

+We have to reverse these steps in order to be able to use the media:

+1. We receive the media from WebRTC.
+2. We unpack the encoded media from RTP packets.
+3. We decode the media to a raw format.
+4. We use the media however we like.

+We already know how to do step 1 from previous tutorials, and step 4 is completely up to the user, so let's go through steps 2 and 3 in the next sections.

 > #### Codecs {: .info}
 > A media codec is a program/technique used to encode/decode digital video and audio streams.
 Codecs also compress the media data,